matiasbeckerle/basic-git-flow/README.md

 John [commits](https://git-scm.com/docs/git-commit) whatever his is working on.

 Maybe John wants to share his latest changes with her teammate Abigail wich is working remotely.
 What he needs to do is to [push](https://git-scm.com/docs/git-push) his work.
 This also serves as backup on the cloud.

+### Step 4: creating a pull request

+John finishes his work.
+Ensures everything is working and properly tested.
+At this moment he needs to [create a pull request](https://blog.alphasmanifesto.com/2016/07/11/how-to-create-a-good-pull-request/) in order to obtain feedback from all the members of the team.

+A good idea before creating a pull request is to [rebase](https://git-scm.com/docs/git-rebase) all the changes and then push it to the server.
+Think about the following: while John was working on that "memory leak fix" some other members were also working and integrating modifications into the main branch `develop`.
+Rebase is like the operation of saying: "ok Git, forget about everything and apply every single of my commits after the latest changes on `develop` because my codebase is outdated".

+After doing a rebase & push to the server John can go to the git server UI and [create a pull request](https://blog.alphasmanifesto.com/2016/07/11/how-to-create-a-good-pull-request/).